 Falernum is a Caribbean concoction of rum, sugar, lime, ginger, almond and spices (usually allspice and cloves) – a Tiki staple that plays nice with so much more than just rum.
-The problem is that it can be tricky to find and while the easiest one to come by – D. Taylor’s Velvet Falernum – is nice stuff, it’s not a patch on a really good golden falernum.
+The problem is that it can be tricky to find and while the easiest one to come by – John D. Taylor’s Velvet Falernum – is nice stuff, it’s not a patch on a really good golden falernum.
 The internet abounds with home-made falernum recipes but they often go a bit funky after a few weeks and take up valuable fridge space.
 They can also be a bit labour intensive.
 If only there were a way to make a shelf stable golden falernum cheaply and easily that would keep at room temperature for many, many months.
 I got this.

 Shelf Stable Falernum (about 500ml)

 Crush gently in a mortar and pestle 12 cloves and 6 dried allspice berries.
 Don’t try to powder them, just crack them open a bit.
 Put the remains into a small jar with 150ml of dry gold rum of at least 40% ABV (I use Havana Club Anejo Especial).
 Leave for two days, shaking well at least twice per day.

 Extracting the spicy goodness

 Filter the rum and spice mix until clear with a paper coffee filter.

 Make 150ml of 1.5 : 1 sugar syrup (150ml sugar to 100ml boiled water).